 Our editors and many of our contributors are alumni of Gapers Block, the Chicago-centric website launched in 2003.
 When Gapers Block went on hiatus in January 2016, we wanted to continue writing about our favorite Chicago subjects and Third Coast Review is the result.
 Read about our editors here and check out each page.
 See the Our Writers page for info about our other contributors.

-Nancy Bishop is a Chicago native, recently liberated after 30+ years in corporate marketing and PR.
-She is happy to be writing for Third Coast Review about things she loves, especially theater, film, books, music, art and design.
-Nancy is a 2014 Fellow of the National Critics Institute at the Eugene O’Neill Theater Center.
+Nancy Bishop is a Chicago native, liberated after 30+ years in corporate marketing and PR, to write about things she loves, especially theater, film, books, music, art and design.
+Nancy is a member of the American Theatre Critics Association and a 2014 Fellow of the National Critics Institute at the Eugene O’Neill Theater Center.
 You can read her personal writing on pop culture at nancybishopsjournal.com, follow her on Twitter @nsbishop and email her here.
 Nancy is editor and publisher of Third Coast Review.

 Screens is edited by Lisa Trifone; Antal Bokor is associate editor.